from loss to hope

 coffee that cares

-As a non-profit organization serving the Lansing and Ann Arbor regions, Ele's Place is able to support grieving children at no cost to the families because of strong community support.
+As a non-profit organization serving the Lansing, Ann Arbor and Grand Rapids regions, Ele's Place is able to support grieving children at no cost to the families because of strong community support.
 In an effort to bolster this generosity, Paramount Coffee created the Ele's Place program to:

 - Return a minimum of $1 of every purchase directly to Ele's Place